"If you want an interesting party sometime, combine cocktails and a fresh box of crayons for everyone."Robert Fulghum

 Finally, I tried using The Smoking Gun, a gizmo that looks like a hash pipe (remember, I went to college in the '60s).
 There's a thimble sized mesh bowl in which you place sawdust, a motor that pulls air across the smoldering powdered wood, and a tube that blows it into whatever you want.
 Chefs use it to blow smoke into a covered pan of food, like raw salmon.
 It's pretty clever, but just don't leave it on the seat of your car if you get pulled over.

 Alas, it does not blow very hard and it could not displace the water in the jar if the hose was submerged more than 1/2".
 It just stopped bubbling.
-Worse, the smoked water tasted stale and bitter like bong water (I told you, I went to college in the '60s).
+The key is to blow smoke into the jar while it's covered in plastic wrap (you insert the hose just under the plastic) then keep it covered to trap the smoke.

 I then put all three smoked waters in ice cube trays and froze them.
 As you can see, the melted ice had a slight coloration.
 After they froze, I tasted all three.
 The ice cubes created in the smoker were by far the best.